 Cunningham, who used to shoot “Vows” for the New York Times, draws on her background as a photojournalist to create documentary-style wedding pictures.
 Once hired, she spends time getting to know the couple.
 Prices start at $550 per hour and include a digital download of hi-res files.
 She also offers a two-and-a-half-hour City Hall package for $750.

 Hill’s background is in fine-art photography (she’s a graduate of the Yale School of Art), and her pictures range from soft, subtle portraits to energetic action images.
 Couples adore the evocative candids she shoots in both film and digital.
 Prices upon request.

 Karen Wise Photography

-Wise, who has a B.F.A. from RISD, draws on her experience as a professional food and portrait photographer when capturing the beauty and elegance of scenery, formal dress, flowers, details, and menus.
-She favors magazine-quality classic film because of its color and vibrancy.
+Wise has a B.F.A. from RISD and draws on her experience as a fine-art photographer when creating bridal portraits and documentary-style images, which she undertakes with a characteristic ability to calm the most jittery of couples.
 She was named one of American Photo’s top-ten worldwide wedding photographers.
 Film and digital packages from $5,000.